-- I have been told I have the ability to take complex subjects and simplify them.
+- Have been told I have the ability to take complex subjects and simplify them.
 (My goal is to make personal finance simple!)

 I believe I can provide a unique perspective on money, saving cash, managing debt and creating financial independence.

 On a more personal note.
-I am a Star Trek fan, love the outdoors – hiking, hobby farming and cutting trees – even though I have allergies.
-I love animals and have five goats and a dog.
-I enjoy reading all kinds of books, check out my book reviews here.
+Am a Star Trek fan, love the outdoors – hiking, hobby farming and cutting trees – even though I have allergies.
+Love animals and have five goats and a dog.
+Enjoy reading all kinds of books, check out my recommended books here.
 I try to live a healthy lifestyle even though I like potato chips (Old Dutch).

 I think it’s important to emphasize the lifestyle opportunities saving cash provides, so I created a separate blog category My Opportunity In Pictures/Vids, where I document the opportunities and experiences I have been afforded living on the farm.

-Of course living on a farm is not everyone’s idea of opportunity, but whatever your idea of opportunity is I assure you cash is the foundation.
+Of course, living on a farm is not everyone’s idea of opportunity, but whatever your idea of opportunity is I assure you cash is the foundation, for successful money management.